-The Intoxalock® is a device that connects directly to the electrical system of a motor vehicle.
-If the driver’s breath alcohol is at or above the State of Oklahoma’s limit of 0.020, the vehicle will not start.
-It is actually a small computer designed to prevent an individual that is under the influence of alcohol to start and operate a vehicle.
-Due to its fuel cell technology, the Intoxalock® is one the most advanced, reliable and accurate BAIID devices in use today.
-It is safe and very easy to use.
+The Intoxalock is a device that connects directly to the electrical system of your vehicle.
+If the driver’s breath alcohol content (BrAC) is at or above the State of Oklahoma’s required start-up set point value of 0.020, the vehicle will not start.
+Using fuel cell technology, Intoxalock is one of the most advanced, reliable and accurate ignition interlock devices in use today.
+Its one button activation makes it safe and easy to use.

 Prior to starting the vehicle, the driver simply delivers a breath sample into the device.
 The sample is analyzed and the results are displayed on the front of the hand-held unit.
-If the sample is below the legal limits, the unit will display “start” and allow the driver to start and operate the vehicle.
-If the alcohol concentration exceeds the pre-set limits, the unit will not allow the driver to start the vehicle.
+If the BrAC received is below 0.020, the unit will display “start car” and allow the driver two full minutes to start the vehicle.
+If the alcohol concentration exceeds the pre-set limit, the unit will not allow the driver to start the vehicle.

-After the vehicle is initially started, the unit will require that the driver periodically give a new breath sample; this is known as a rolling re-test.
-If the driver does not submit a new breath sample, or the sample exceeds the pre-set limits, the unit will engage the vehicle’s horn until the vehicle is turned off, or a sample is given that is under the pre-set limits.
-The device will NEVER turn the vehicle off, once it has been properly started.
+After the vehicle is initially started, the State of Oklahoma requires users to provide additional samples while the vehicle is in operation, known as a rolling re-test.
+If the driver does not submit a new breath sample or if the sample exceeds the pre-set limit, the unit will engage the vehicle’s horn until the vehicle is turned off, or a sample is given that is under the pre-set limit.
+The device will NEVER turn the vehicle off once it has been started.

-The State of Oklahoma mandates that in order to obtain a modified driver’s license that allows you to drive while your regular license is under suspension, you must have an approved ignition interlock device installed on the vehicle you are operating.
+The State of Oklahoma mandates that in order to obtain a modified driver’s license that allows you to drive while your regular license is under revocation after an alcohol-related driving offense, you must have an approved ignition interlock device installed on the vehicle you are operating.

 Additionally, some Oklahoma Courts and probation departments require that an approved ignition interlock be installed as a condition of probation, or as an alternative to serving time in jail.

-The process starts by you contacting the Department of Public Safety to request an application for a driver’s license modification.
-After the submission of the application, along with the required fee, you are instructed to have an ignition interlock installed.
-As soon as you have the device installed, we will furnish you a Certificate of Installation that is forwarded to the Department of Public Safety and they will issue a modified driver’s license.
-Normally this modified driver’s license is unrestricted and you can drive anywhere, anytime, 24 hours a day, 7 days a week.
-This license is usually valid for 180 days from the date of issuance.
+To begin the process, contact the Department of Public Safety to request an application for a driver’s license modification.
+After the submission of the application and required fee, you are instructed to have an ignition interlock installed.
+As soon as the device is installed, you will receive a Certificate of Installation that is forwarded to the Department of Public Safety and they will issue a modified driver’s license.
+Normally, this modified driver’s license is unrestricted and you can drive anywhere, anytime, 24 hours a day, 7 days a week.
+This modified license is usually valid for the time in which your license is revoked.

-The State of Oklahoma requires that all ignition interlock devices be re-calibrated every 30 to 60 days, depending on your program.
-This means that the unit must be physically inspected for signs of tampering and all of the data recorded since the last calibration analyzed.
-If the unit has been tampered with, or there has been a violation, a report must be generated and sent to the Department of Public Safety, or the party that has required the installation of the device.
+The State of Oklahoma requires that all ignition interlock devices be checked for calibration accuracy at least every 65 days, depending on your program.
+The unit must be physically inspected for signs of tampering and all of the data on the device will be downloaded.
+If the unit has been tampered with or if there has been a reportable violation, a report will be generated and sent to the Installation Authority/Monitor.